 In addition to being the entertainment capital of the world, Los Angeles is well known for its idyllic weather and Hollywood stardom.
 The city offers a variety of tourist attractions which include over 100 museums, Universal Studios, The Hollywood Walk of Fame, The Getty Center and Venice Beach.

-At the base of the Santa Monica Mountains, you’ll find the 1,600-foot-tall peak of Mt.
-Hollywood, where you’ll see the famed Hollywood sign and the Griffith Observatory.
+At the base of the Santa Monica Mountains, you’ll find the 1,600-foot-tall peak of Mount Hollywood, where you’ll see the famed Hollywood sign and the Griffith Observatory.
 Los Angeles is known to be a cultural mecca and has hosted the Summer Olympics, twice.
 It comes as no surprise that more than 47 million people visit the city, annually.

 120 miles south of Los Angeles, San Diego is California’s second largest city and the eighth largest in the United States.
 With over 1.3 million residents, San Diego is known for its renowned Gaslamp District, Balboa Park, the San Diego Zoo, San Diego Zoo Safari Park, and 600-acre Anza-Borrego Desert State Park.